thekoushikdurgas/appointmentbackend/docs/api/contacts.md

 ### GET /api/v1/contacts/technologies/ - List Technologies

-Get list of contacts with only id and technologies field.
+Get list of distinct technology values directly from the Company table.
+Technologies are always returned as individual values (one per technology), not as comma-separated strings.

 **Headers:**